textarcana/justplayed/README.rst

 Noah's installation instructions
 ================================

 In the doc/install directory, you will find `Noah's installation instructions <http://github.com/textarcana/justplayed/tree/master/doc/install/>`_, including Ruby gems and some helpful links.
 Below are Ian's original install instructions, which you should read first.

+You may also want to take a look at the `README for Noah's fork of Brominet <http://github.com/textarcana/brominet>`_.

+Note that this fork, and the `fork of Brominet <http://github.com/textarcana/brominet>`_, implement some new features, such as simulating a swipe to the left.

 Just Played
 ===========